-From completely free stay options to home sharing and discounted hotel accommodations, this list of websites will help you save on your accommodation when you travel the globe.
+From home-sharing to discounted hotel accommodation, this list of websites will help you save on your lodging and stay when you travel the globe.

 Just like you, I’m always looking for ways I can save on my stay, so I have more money to spend on sightseeing and activities in the places I’m visiting.